pyamg.amg_core#

 Examples

->>> from scipy.sparse import csr_matrix >>> from pyamg.amg_core import apply_distance_filter >>> from scipy import array >>> # Graph in CSR where entries in row i represent distances from dof i >>> indptr = array([0,3,6,9]) >>> indices = array([0,1,2,0,1,2,0,1,2]) >>> data = array([1.,2.,3.,4.,1.,2.,3.,9.,1.]) >>> S = csr_matrix( (data,indices,indptr), shape=(3,3) ) >>> print "Matrix BEfore Applying Filter\n" + str(S.todense()) >>> apply_distance_filter(3, 1.9, S.indptr, S.indices, S.data) >>> print "Matrix AFter Applying Filter\n" + str(S.todense())
+>>> from scipy.sparse import csr_array >>> from pyamg.amg_core import apply_distance_filter >>> from scipy import array >>> # Graph in CSR where entries in row i represent distances from dof i >>> indptr = array([0,3,6,9]) >>> indices = array([0,1,2,0,1,2,0,1,2]) >>> data = array([1.,2.,3.,4.,1.,2.,3.,9.,1.]) >>> S = csr_array( (data,indices,indptr), shape=(3,3) ) >>> print "Matrix before Applying Filter\n" + str(S.todense()) >>> apply_distance_filter(3, 1.9, S.indptr, S.indices, S.data) >>> print "Matrix after Applying Filter\n" + str(S.todense())

 - pyamg.amg_core.apply_givens()#

-Apply the first nrot Givens rotations in B to x
+Apply the first nrot Givens rotations in B to x.

 - Parameters: